Get the Recipe

-*If you impatient-types wanna cut to the fun science-y part, skip down to where I talk about The Science of Garlic Flavor and see what it's all about.
-Just promise you'll come back and read up on the rest, ok?
+* If you impatient types wanna cut to the fun, science-y part, skip down to where I talk about The Science of Garlic Flavor, and see what it's all about.
+Just promise you'll come back and read up on the rest, okay?

 I've spent the last couple of weeks soaking, peeling, boiling, pressure-cooking, blending, puréeing, smashing, smooshing, occasionally trashing, and, of course, eating chickpeas to figure out all the tricks in the hummus book.
 Here's what I've learned so far.
 (And yes, there is a way to pack in both flavor and texture without the tedious task of peeling hundreds of individual chickpeas!)

 The other day in my post on roasted eggplant with lentils and tahini, I mentioned that the method of making tahini sauce in Michael Solomonov's Zahav is the best technique I've ever tried, and it works wonders for hummus as well.